Boddingtons Brewery: 1778–1969

 Strangeways Brewery was founded in 1778 by two-grain merchants, Thomas Caister and Thomas Fry, just north of what is now Manchester city centre.
 Their principal customers were the cotton workers of Manchester, then a burgeoning mill town.

 Henry Boddington, born in 1813 in Thame, Oxfordshire, joined the brewery in 1832 as a travelling salesman when the brewery was in the possession of Hole, Potter and Harrison.
 Like most Manchester breweries at the time, it was a modestly sized operation.
 Boddington had become a partner by 1848, alongside John and James Harrison, and by this time the company went under the name John Harrison & Co.

 In January 1853, Boddington borrowed money to become its sole owner.
-Between Boddington's takeover until 1877, the brewery's output increased tenfold from 10,000 to 100,000 barrels a year, making it not only Manchester's largest brewery but one of the largest in the North of England, with over 100 tied houses.
+Between Boddington's takeover until 1877, the brewery's output increased from 10,000 to 100,000 barrels a year, making it not only Manchester's largest brewery but one of the largest in the North of England, with over 100 tied houses.
 By 1883 Henry Boddington & Co. was a limited liability company.
 Henry Boddington's estate was valued at almost £150,000 when he died in 1886.

 After Henry Boddington's death, his son, William Slater Boddington became company chairman, and the company went public in 1888 when it was estimated to have assets of £320,465.
 It was now known as Boddingtons Breweries Ltd.

 Its major local competitors were Groves and Whitnall, Threlfalls, and the Manchester Brewing Company.
 The company owned 212 public houses by 1892, making it the twelfth largest tied estate in the United Kingdom.
 The tied estate was mostly freehold.